rafaelmartinelli/Knapsacks.jl/README.md

 Where `algorithm` must be one of the following:

-- `DynammicProgramming`: Solves KP using a naïve dynamic programming.
+- `DynamicProgramming`: Solves KP using a naïve dynamic programming.
 - `BinaryModel`: Solves KP using a binary programming model.
 - `ExpandingCore`: Solves KP using Pisinger's expanding core algorithm.
 - `Heuristic`: Solves KP using a simple heuristic.